survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ## Running Webpack in Multi-Compiler Mode

-Even though most often webpack configuration is written in an object or a function format discussed in the next chapter, webpack also supports something known as the **multi-compiler** mode.
+Even though most often webpack configuration is written in an object or a function format discussed in the next chapter, webpack also supports a **multi-compiler** mode.
 The idea is that you can pass an array of configurations to webpack to process.
 The basic form looks like this:

 ```javascript
 ...